 Return on investment is a very popular measure because of its simplicity and usefulness.
-Now that you know how to calculate ROI, it's high time to find other applications which will help you make the right choices when investing your money.
+Now that you know how to calculate ROI, it's high time you found other applications which will help you make the right choices when investing your money.
 We are sure that the ROI equation is not the only thing you should be familiar with to make smart financial decisions.

 - If you are trying to decide what ROI you will get when investing time and money into building a software tool, check out the build vs. buy calculator.